AnyLog-co/documentation/adding data.md

 ### Configuring the Receiving Node (an AnyLog node):

+The node processing the PUT request needs to be configured as follows:

-Configure the node to operate as a REST server using the following command on the AnyLog command prompt:
+* As a REST server to receive the REST requests from the client. using the following command on the AnyLog command prompt:
 <pre>
 run rest server [ip] [port] [timeout]
 </pre>
 ***[ip]*** - The IP supporting the REST connection
 ***[port]*** - The REST port
 ***[timeout]*** - Timeout in seconds to determine a time interval such that if no response is being returned during the time interval, the system returns ***timeout error***.
 The default value is 20 seconds.
+* As an Operator (to host the new data) or as a Publisher (to transfer the new data to open or more Operators).

 ### Configuring the Sender Node (a client node which is not necessarily a member of the AnyLog Network):